 It’s no secret that there’s been an explosion of wireless products over the last few years.
-With phone manufacturer’s ditching the headphone jack, a pair of Bluetooth headphones is all but a necessity.
+With phone manufacturers ditching the headphone jack, a pair of Bluetooth headphones is all but a necessity.
 And it’s terrible.
-Call me old schooled, but I much prefer a pair of wired in-ears for everyday use to anything wireless, dongle and all.
-Recently I dug out the 1MORE Triple Driver in-ears from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.
+I much prefer a pair of wired in-ears for everyday use to anything wireless, dongle and all.
+Recently I dug out the 1MORE Triple Driver In-Ear from storage to give them the full review treatment and, spoiler alert, I still have no problem recommending these.